 };

-The SDK internally calls the UIFactory function once as it prepares to render the associated component.
+The SDK internally calls the SlotConfigurationCallback function once as it prepares to render the associated component.
 You can think of it as an initialization phase for the slot.
-It receives a couple of parameters - instance and id.
+It receives three parameters: getInstance, id, and helpers.

-After the UIFactory function is called, the SDK stores a reference to the returned object containing the render method.
+After the SlotConfigurationCallback function is called, the SDK stores a reference to the returned object containing the render method.

 • The returned DOM Node from render will be placed into the specified slot.